James Prescott Joule: The mechanical equivalent of heat

-Further experiments and measurements with his electric motor led Joule to estimate the mechanical equivalent of heat as 4.1868 joules per calorie of work to raise the temperature of one gram of water by one Kelvin.
+Further experiments and measurements with his electric motor led Joule to estimate the mechanical equivalent of heat as 4.1868 joules per calorie of work to raise the temperature of one gram of water by one kelvin.
 He announced his results at a meeting of the chemical section of the British Association for the Advancement of Science in Cork in August 1843 and was met by silence.

 Joule was undaunted and started to seek a purely mechanical demonstration of the conversion of work into heat.
 By forcing water through a perforated cylinder, he could measure the slight viscous heating of the fluid.
 He obtained a mechanical equivalent of 770 ftlbf/BTU.
-The fact that the values obtained both by electrical and purely mechanical means were in agreement to at least one order of magnitude was, to Joule, compelling evidence of the reality of the convertibility of work into heat.
+The fact that the values obtained both by electrical and purely mechanical means were in agreement to at least two significant digits was, to Joule, compelling evidence of the reality of the convertibility of work into heat.

 Joule now tried a third route.
 He measured the heat generated against the work done in compressing a gas.
 He obtained a mechanical equivalent of 798 ftlbf/BTU.
 In many ways, this experiment offered the easiest target for Joule's critics but Joule disposed of the anticipated objections by clever experimentation.
 Joule read his paper to the Royal Society on 20 June 1844, but his paper was rejected for publication by the Royal Society and he had to be content with publishing in the Philosophical Magazine in 1845.
 In the paper he was forthright in his rejection of the caloric reasoning of Carnot and Émile Clapeyron, a rejection partly theologically driven:

 Joule here adopts the language of vis viva (energy), possibly because Hodgkinson had read a review of Ewart's On the measure of moving force to the Literary and Philosophical Society in April 1844.

-Joule wrote in his 1844 paper:

 In June 1845, Joule read his paper On the Mechanical Equivalent of Heat to the British Association meeting in Cambridge.
 In this work, he reported his best-known experiment, involving the use of a falling weight, in which gravity does the mechanical work, to spin a paddle wheel in an insulated barrel of water which increased the temperature.
 He now estimated a mechanical equivalent of 819 ftlbf/BTU.
 He wrote a letter to the Philosophical Magazine, published in September 1845 describing his experiment.

 In 1850, Joule published a refined measurement of 772.692 ftlbf/BTU, closer to twentieth century estimates.